syncfusion-content/windowsforms-docs/WindowsForms/treeview/FAQ/How-to-Sort-all-the-nodes-in-the-TreeViewAdv-control.md

 ---
 layout: post
 title: How to Sort all the Nodes in the TreeViewAdv | Syncfusion
-description: how to sort all the nodes in the treeviewadv control
+description: how to sort all the nodes in the treeviewadv control in Syncfusion Windows Forms and its elements and more details.
 platform: WindowsForms
 control: TreeView
 documentation: ug